MariaHildebrandt/C-Sandbox/README.md

 - first thread to be executed: Main Thread (CurrentThread Property)
 - following snippet will print out: This is MainThread

+- Usage:
+- Multithreading allows the user to continue with using the application without waiting for the app to complete prior actions (for example sending a mail)

 ```bash
 using System;
 using System.Threading;